3dem/relion-documents/source/STA_tutorial/ParticlePicking.rst

 :Particle spacing (A): 60

     (This is the inter-particle distance with which particle positions will be randomly sampled from on the sphere.
-HIV capsid hexamers are approximately 75 Angstroms apart.
+HIV capsid hexamers are approximately 75Å apart.
 By over-sampling the sphere we reduce the number of missed particles.)

 :Input particles.star (optional): ""